Free Potty Training Chart Templates

 Keep their eyes on the prize

 Once the chart is printed out, place it in the bathroom.
-Make sure to keep it within hand and eye reach of the child so that it is easy to view and complete after a potty training session.
-Keep the reward within sight of the child but not within reach, as you want the child to remember what he or she is working for.
+Make sure to keep it visible to the child, and within reach, so that it is easy to view and complete after a potty training session.
+Keep the reward within sight of the child but not within reach, as you want the child to remember what he or she is working towards.

 To keep the child involved, you should let them mark the chart when progress is made.
 Marking can be done with crayons, markers, stamps or stickers.
 Stickers or stamps are often good choices because they are not messy and do not require fine motor skills.